±%

 Why use the average as the denominator?

-Using the average ensures symmetry—the percentage difference from A to B equals the difference from B to A. This prevents bias toward either value and provides a neutral comparison base.
+Using the average ensures symmetry.
+The percentage difference from A to B equals the difference from B to A. This prevents bias towards either value and provides a neutral comparison base.

 What if one value is zero?